What do banks do?

 Division overview

-Within Private Banking and Wealth Management, there are two types of services: discretionary or non-discretionary.
+Within Private Banking and Wealth Management, there are two types of services: discretionary and non-discretionary.

-Within Private Banking and Wealth Management, there are two types of services: discretionary or non-discretionary.
+Within Private Banking and Wealth Management, there are two types of services: discretionary and non-discretionary.

 Discretionary